 - 1 Conduct a clinical examination of patients with intestinal obstruction. - 2 Substantiate a specific examination plan for patients with intestinal obstruction. - 3 Correctly conduct a survey of patients with intestinal obstruction. - 4 Correctly interpret the results of clinical, laboratory, instrumental and other examination methods in patients with intestinal obstruction. - 5 Correctly formulate a clinical diagnosis. - 6 Substantiate the tactics of treatment for intestinal obstruction. - 7 Argument the indications for surgery, the choice of method and the scheme of preoperative preparation of patients. - 8 Assist in operations for intestinal obstruction.

-1. Draw a diagram of the intestine anatomy.
+- 1. Draw a diagram of the intestine anatomy. - 2.
+Draw a diagram of the blood supply to the intestines.